gambit-suite/gambitcore/README.md

 __Species k-mers std dev__: The standard deviation of the number of GABMIT k-mers in a sample.

 __Assembly QC__: This is a colour coded output to give you an indication of the quality of the assembly.
 Green means the Assembly k-mers are within 2 standard deviations (95%) of the species k-mers mean.
 Amber means the Assembly k-mers are between 2 and 3 standard deviations (99.7%) of the species k-mers mean.
 Red means the Assembly k-mers are more than 3 standard deviations of the species k-mers mean and something might be very wrong.
 This is a very rough guide, but it can be useful to quickly identify assemblies that are an unusual size relative to the species.

+> :warning: Warning
+>
+> If GAMBIT failes to make a species- or subspecies-level assignment, GAMBITcore will be skipped with the message "Species could not be identified, skipping core genome assessment".

 ## gambitcore-species
 This is a script which takes in a GAMBIT database and calculates the core k-mers for every species in the database.
 It then outputs the details for each species to a tab delimited file.